Strange slalom turn in topless pictures row

 While she may regret having posed, he said, "she can't be upset with me - I didn't put anything anywhere" on the Web.

-Chamoun, a slalom specialist who lives in Switzerland and took part in the 2010 Vancouver Olympics, said on Facebook: "I want to apologies to all of you, I know that Lebanon is a conservative country and this is not the image that reflects our culture.
-I fully understand if you want to criticize this."
+Chamoun, a slalom specialist who lives in Switzerland and took part in the 2010 Vancouver Olympics, said on Facebook: "I want to apologise to all of you, I know that Lebanon is a conservative country and this is not the image that reflects our culture.
+I fully understand if you want to criticise this."

 In a show of support for the skier, her post had by Wednesday afternoon attracted well over 12,000 'likes'.